Union Middle School

 Disneyland Trip: Also, the advanced band will be going on tour to Disneyland in Anaheim.
 This will tentatively take place in May, most likely during Memorial Day weekend.
 While this event is not required for a grade, it is of the up most importance that all advance band students can attend this event!
 An ensemble sounds its best when it has all of the students that it rehearses with performing in the performance.
 If there is a student enrolled in advanced band that will not be able to go on this trip, it is important that the band director be notified immediately.
 Parents of such students have a responsibility to check their calendars now.
 Please do not wait in confirming your student’s availability for this trip.
 Please try to make your schedule as free as possible during this time.
 (I understand that this is a busy time of year, believe me.)

 Equipment Needs: Each learner must bring to class everyday: a sharpened pencil, a music folio and method book (which will be provided), their instrument (excluding percussionists) in good working condition, assigned music, and a good attitude.
 Percussionists should have their own pair of drumsticks that they take to and from school.
 Mallets for the timpani, xylophone, etc., are provided.
 It is also a good idea for percussion students to have a drum pad to practice on at home, as it is not as loud.

-Choir: This group will meet during seventh period (after the normal school day has ended), and will perform in the winter, pops, elementary, spring, and graduation concerts.
+Choir: This group is a club that will meet after school, and will perform in the winter, pops, elementary, spring, concerts.
 The choir may perform at the CMEA choir festival.
 Choir general starts in September and more info will provided soon, by Ms. Bolivar, our choir director.